OpenFAST/KiteFAST/glue-codes/kitefast/documentation/OUTLINE.rst

 sandbox/modules-local and sandbox/modules-ext
 ---------------------------------------------
 This directory contains the physics modules which make up OpenFAST.
-The modules used by KiteFAST are InflowWind, KiteAeroDyn, kitefast-controller, kitefast-library, VSM, and MoorDyn.
+The modules used by KiteFAST are HydroDyn, InflowWind, KiteAeroDyn, kitefast-controller, kitefast-library, VSM, and MoorDyn.

 Module documentation